SeaHogs/tp/docs/UserGuide.md

 Format: `deletea INDEX`

 * Deletes the appointment at the specified `INDEX`.
-* The index refers to the index number shown in the displayed list.
+* The index refers to the index number shown in the appointment list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `deletea 1`

+<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+The appointment can be added, deleted and edited even the appointment list is not displayed.</div>

 [<span style="font-size: small;">Back to table of contents</span>](#toc)